lunacys/ATC-8/README.md

 # ATC-8

+## Overview

-**ATC-8** (Advanced Toy 8-bit Computer) is a virtual machine designed to mimic a non-existing video game console.
+**ATC-8** (Advanced Toy 8-bit Computer) itself is a virtual machine designed to mimic a non-existing video game console.
 Unlike PICO-8, ATC-8 has higher specs and it's designed as an video game console emulator.
 That means that an user can create a game for it using only available assembly language.

 All the projects are written in C# using .NET Core 2.0.
 Also GUI module uses MonoGame framework.

+*Please note: I do not understand assembly languages perfectly, moreover I have little knowledge about them, so I'm writting ATC-8's CPU assembly language, specification and documentation only using my experience in some OOP languages like C#, scripting languages like Lua and functional languages like Scala or F#.
+Also into that experience bag goes ASM lessons from my university.*

 ## Specifications

 **ATC-8** has all the components that a video game console needs and the console is comporable to NES:

 - **CPU:** 16-bit ATC-1801 (yyMm, yy - last two numbers of the current year, M - major version, m - minor version).
 The CPU uses AASM.
-- **RAM:** 32KB (256Kb), 32KB video RAM
+- **RAM:** 32KB (256Kb), 32KB video RAM (including sprite bank)
 - **Display:** 256x256 pixels
-- **Colors:** 32 colors palette
+- **Colors:** 64 colors palette
 - **Cartridge size:** 32K (16K for sprites, 16K for code & other data)
 - **Sound:** 4 channel, 64 definable chip blerps
 - **Input:** Up to 2 8-button controllers
 - **Sprites:** Single bank of 128 8x8 sprites
 - **Map:** 8-bit cells, size of map is unlimited
 - **Internal memory:** 16KB for OS and game saves
-- **Code:** ATCPU Assembly Language
+- **Code:** AASM Assembly Language

+**Colors** have alpha, red, green and blue channels.
+Colors can be defined by using hexadecimal notation in format **RRGGBBAA**, where A - alpha channel (FF - completely transparent, 0 - vice versa), R - red channel, G - green channel, B - blue channel.
+Color palette can contain *any* combinations of the channel, but its amount is limited to 64.
+If a color is getting out of bounds, it replaces the first color.

+16K of **sprites** can be manually replaced by any other data using configuration.

+**Sound** and **Input** specs are listed below.

+**Sprites bank** is always available from anywhere as it is contains in the video RAM.
+If sprite size or sprite bank length exceeds its maximum values, behavior is undefined.

+**Map** size is only limited to RAM.

+**Internal memory** is free for reading and writing from any place.

 ## Project structure